 Project Finance Deal of the Year

 Russell McVeagh's continued involvement in many of New Zealand's biggest infrastructure projects has seen the firm pick up three finalist placings for Project Finance Deal of the Year, including for Auckland's City Rail Link.
-Led by partner Mei Fern Johnson, the City Rail Link is the largest transport infrastructure project ever to be undertaken in New Zealand and will allow the network to at least double its rail capacity.
+The City Rail Link is the largest transport infrastructure project ever to be undertaken in New Zealand and will allow the network to at least double its rail capacity.
+Partner Mei Fern Johnson acted for KiwiRail, the national owner and operator of New Zealand's rail network.
 Similarly, the Southern Cross Cable is another significant infrastructure project which will see a new, approximately US$300m, undersea internet cable run between New Zealand, the United States and Australia.
 Led by Ian Beaumont, the firm acted for Spark New Zealand as the majority shareholder in this deal, which made Telstra a 25% shareholder of Southern Cross and an anchor customer of SX NEXT.